NickKaramoff/dotfiles/README.md

 My configuration files for various tools, CLIs and applications.

-This repository also serves as an install guide for a fresh system so that I can have the same environment everywhere.
+This repository also serves as an install guide for a fresh [Arch]-based Raspberry Pi so that I can have the same environment everywhere.

 ## Prerequisities